raythx98/SERN-APP/README.md

 In the unfortunate event that my server crashes during evaluation, the first alternative is to contact me at [hongxian@comp.nus.edu.sg](mailto:hongxian@comp.nus.edu.sg) or through my mobile phone and I will fix it asap.

-Alternative, here are the steps to run my url shortener service on local.
+Alternative, here are the steps to run my championship evaluator service on local.

 - ### Client
 1. Ensure that node is installed